FBakkensen/PersonalPrompts/ImplementStep.md

-Please implement only the first uncompleted task listed in the file `.aiwork\implementationplan.md`  .
+Please implement only the first uncompleted task from the TDD workflow implementation plan in `.aiwork\implementationplan.md`.

+Follow this specific process:
-Review the file to identify which task is marked as open/uncompleted, implement only that specific task, and mark it as completed when done.
+1. Read the implementation plan file to identify the first task that is NOT marked as completed (lacks a checked checkbox [x])
-Do not implement any additional tasks beyond the first open one.
-After implementation, run appropriate tests to verify your changes work correctly.
+2. Review any related documentation files in the `.aiwork` folder that provide additional context for that specific task
+3. Use the codebase-retrieval tool to gather detailed information about existing code that relates to the task before making any changes
+4. Create a detailed implementation plan for just that one task, including which files need to be created or modified
+5. Implement only that specific task according to the requirements in the plan
+6. Mark the task as completed by updating the checkbox from `[ ]` to `[x]` in the implementation plan
+7. Run appropriate tests or verification steps to confirm the implementation works correctly
+8. Fix any linter errors before considering the task complete

+Do NOT implement multiple tasks or move ahead to subsequent tasks.
+Focus exclusively on completing the first uncompleted task thoroughly and correctly according to the established TDD workflow requirements for Business Central development.